 Switching to LED lighting is an effective way to lower your small business energy costs.
 LEDs use up to 90% less energy than traditional bulbs, and also last up to 25 times longer.
 You will not have to replace lights nearly as often, and you will see significant savings throughout the year.

-Reduce Energy Usage During Peak Hours
+Another Important Business Energy Saving Tip Is to Reduce Energy Usage During Peak Hours

 To reduce stress on the grid, energy providers often offer energy savings for businesses during off-peak hours.